ghoulmann/cs-curriculum/year_1.rst

 * Attend to precision
 * Look for and make use of structure
 * Look for and express regularity in repeated reasoning
+* articulate asymptotic and standard notations as a growth of functions